 \subsection{Additional plots, tables, and details}

 For each method (Average, TA, TIES, DARE) and size $N$, we fit $L(N,k)=L_{\infty}(N)+A(N)/(k{+}b)$ by weighted least squares (weights $\propto k$) on the pooled CE, averaging over randomized expert orders; only TIES with the strongest nonlinearity requires an extra bounded term $+D(N)\,\tfrac{k}{k+q}$, with small $D$ and stable $q$.
-We release per-method parameter tables $\{b,A_0,\gamma,L_\ast,B,\beta\}$ and residual plots versus $k$; companion figures reproduce Fig.~\ref{fig:rq1_floors_tails}a for all methods and provide fractional-return curves $R(k)$ and $k_{90}$ heatmaps across $N$.
+We release per-method parameter tables $\{b,A_0,\gamma,L_\ast,B,\beta\}$ and residual plots versus $k$; companion figures reproduce the floor/tail summaries in Fig.~\ref{fig:rq1-floor-tail-panels} for all methods and provide fractional-return curves $R(k)$ and $k_{90}$ heatmaps across $N$.
 Headline patterns match the main text: most pooled improvement is realized by $k\!\le\!6$, method differences narrow with $k$, and scaling in $N$ lowers both the pooled floor and the tail.